Skip to main content

 • Meditation and Mindfulness: Participants learn the benefits of mindfulness and participate in a guided meditation practice.

 Shannon Isom, Marathon Health Director of Engagement, stresses the importance of using data — which can be gathered through claims or surveys — to make informed decisions about what workplace wellness programs to adopt.
-For example, if a large portion of the employee population suffers from diabetes, the employer might choose to offer diabetes prevention and management programs.
+For example, if a large portion of the employee population suffers from diabetes, the employer might choose to offer diabetes management programs.

 You should also keep seasonality in mind, aligning with national designations like American Heart Month in February or the Great American Smokeout in November.
 Weather matters too, especially for programs that encourage walking.